Laughton All Saints' C of E Primary School

 Who processes your information?

 In some cases, your data will be outsourced to a third party processor; however, this will only be done with your consent, unless the law requires the school to share your data.
-Where the school outsources data to a third party processor, the same data protection standards that Laughton All Saints’ Primary School upholds are imposed on the processor.
+Where the school outsources data to a third-party processor, the same data protection standards that Laughton All Saints' upholds are imposed on the processor.

-Christopher Harris from our academy trust, DSAT (Diocese of Sheffield Academy Trust), is the data protection officer.
-His role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the GDPR.
-The data protection officer can be contacted on 01709 546771 or email@example.com
+Clare Sturman is the data protection officer.
+Her role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the GDPR.
+The data protection officer can be contacted on 01709 718640 or firstname.lastname@example.org

 Why do we collect and use your information?

-Laughton All Saints’ C of E Primary School holds the legal right to collect and use personal data relating to pupils and their families, and we may also receive information regarding them from their previous school, LA and/or the DfE.
+Laughton All Saints' holds the legal right to collect and use personal data relating to pupils and their families, and we may also receive information regarding them from their previous school, LA and/or the DfE.
 We collect and use personal data in order to meet legal requirements and legitimate interests set out in the GDPR and UK law, including those in relation to the following:

 - Article 6 and Article 9 of the GDPR